akretion/ak-odoo-incubator/proxy_action_trivial_example/readme/USAGE.rst

-Go to a sale order and click on "success" or "fail"
+Go to a user and click on "success" or "fail"